Reina helped make these videos

 When you change the headlight on your Yaris, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-A few key tips will make jacking up your car much safer2012 Toyota Yaris L 1.5L 4 Cyl.
+Learning how to jump your car before you need to is an excellent idea2012 Toyota Yaris L 1.5L 4 Cyl.
 Hatchback (4 Door)